Kickstarter Failure Part 1: Kickstarter is bad ass!

 Naw, I’m just kidding.

-If there is one point for you to take away it’s this:
+If there is one point you can take to heart to avoid that Kickstarter failure, it’s this:

 Before you throw your project on Kickstarter, get real with yourself.
 Are you prepared to start a business?
 Are you an entrepreneur?
 Do you really have the gumption to commit to the project itself and the onslaught of marketing, promotion and community engagement necessary to bring your project to fruition?